p-sira/deeplabcut2yolo/README.md

 pip install deeplabcut2yolo
 ```

-See example in the examples/ directory.
+See examples in the examples/ directory.

 ## Contribution
 You can contribute to deeplabcut2yolo by making pull requests.
 Currently, these are high-priority features: